-Counselling services available at MIT deliver a free, professional and confidential service to students which aim to provide support in a number of different areas including:
+Counselling services available at MIT deliver a free, professional and confidential service to students, which aims to provide support in a number of different areas including:

 Accessing the counselling service can provide an opportunity to better understand your situation and explore the possibilities for bringing about positive change.

 Appointments can be made in person at Level 2M Reception or by calling 03 8600 6700